National Lottery Awards 2017

 About the awards

-Now in their 13th year, the Awards recognise the incredible difference that Lottery funded projects have made to people, places and communities all across the UK with the 500,000 grants that have been made since 1994.
-They also celebrate the talent, hard work and amazing dedication of the people involved in running them.
+Now in their 15th year, the Awards recognise the incredible difference that Lottery-funded projects have made to people, places and communities all across the UK through the 500,000 grants awarded since 1994.

-Awards are given across seven categories, reflecting the different types of projects that benefit from National Lottery funding.
-These are: Art, Education, Environment, Health, Heritage, Sport and Charity/Voluntary.
+There are seven categories, reflecting the different types of projects to benefit from National Lottery funding: Art, Education, Environment, Health, Heritage, Sport and Charity/Voluntary.